alexsaves/answersmodule/Readme.md

  * `gulp monolith` - Build the single-file version.

 When the web server is running, point your browser at `http://localhost:3131/test.html`.

+## Contents of the /dist folder

+In dist we have:

+    test.html - A test harness demonstrating a couple different paradigms for embedding content and activating products. answermodule.js - The gateway script.
+This is the main script loaded by the page in all cases. modules/ - This folder contains the modules we're going to load.

 ## Embedding the Gateway Script